Povstalec/StargateJourney/computercraft/stargate_interface.md

 If it isn't connected, the Stargate will be reset (encoded chevrons will be deactivated).

 **Returns**
-1. `boolean` - `true` if the connection was closed, `false` if there was no connection or the Stargate failed to disconnect (e.g. function was called during kawoosh).
+1. `boolean`: `true` if the connection was closed, `false` if there was no connection or the Stargate failed to disconnect (e.g. function was called during kawoosh).

 ___